piedraj/AnalysisCMS/README.md

     ./submit-jobs.sh

-Input files can be accessed directly from eos when working from lxplus.
+Notice that input files can be accessed directly from eos when working from lxplus.

     ./runWZ root://eoscms.cern.ch//eos/cms/store/group/../latino_WZ.root 25ns